debugacademy/debugacademy-git/git_assignment.md

-# Intro to Git
+# Intro to Command Line & Git
 In this assignment, we will learn git by using it.

 ## Answering questions
-In this assignment, simply edit the homework file itself to answer the questions on it.
-Your answers will be submitted as a pull request on github
+In this assignment, simply edit this homework file itself to answer the questions on it.
+You will be walked through everything during the assignment.

 **You CAN use lessons provided by the class as well as google to answer the questions, but all answers must be in your own words**